 - Excessive alcohol may lead to diminished or reduced libido in women as well.
 It is yet to be proven whether alcohol causes any other sexual complications in women.

 If you are facing problems with excessive alcohol consumption and it is affecting your sex life, you need to take some steps.
-It is recommended to consult an alcohol counsellor or join the Alcoholics Anonymous (AA) group.
+If you wish to discuss about any specific problem, you can consult a Sexologist.

 Testosterone is the most important hormone that drives most of the male characteristics from their physique, stamina, energy, vigor, voice, to sexual performance.
 Higher the testosterone level, greater the masculine characteristics.
 It is no wonder then that most men want more testosterone flowing in their system.
 There are simple ways to increase testosterone flowing in your system; read on to know more.